loutfiwissal/Validation-Form-js/README.md

 # Validation-Form
-This project is a simple HTML form for student registration that includes form validation and dynamically adds entries to a table upon submission
+This project is a simple HTML form for student registration that includes form validation and dynamically adds entries to a table upon submission .
+The form collects basic information such as full name, email, subject name, grades for two controls, and a coefficient for the subject.
+The project uses HTML, CSS, and JavaScript for its implementation.
+Below is a detailed description of the code.